joejag/techblog/_posts/2018-02-01-two-line-budget.md

 The two blank line budget is an __enabling constraint__.
 Enabling constraints are about opening up opportunities by limiting our choices.

-Jeff Bezos has his famous 'two pizza team' constraint.
-He also constrains his teams to always [create APIs that are externalizable](https://plus.google.com/+RipRowan/posts/eVeouesvaVX) to the world.
-The success of AWS makes sense when you know that rule was in place.
-Without it, Amazon would be a different company.

-Enabling constraints are alive in other disciplines.
 There was once a challenge for writers to sum up their life in six words:

 > I picked passion.
 Now I'm poor.
 > -- <cite>[Kathleen E. Whitlock]